Nicole Leonardi, Director of Corporate Accounts

 Explore the entire CAPS Library

-Anyone may create a free account in the CAPS Library; however, reports released within the last four years are reserved for members.
+Anyone may create a free account in the CAPS Library; however, reports released within the last seven years are reserved for members.
 To access this full report, including 18 case study spotlights from the interviewed companies, please consider CAPS Research membership for your supply management organization.